arianeziehn/reorder_window_joins/README.md

 Our work explores the commutativity and associativity properties of window joins under various conditions, and introduces transformation rules that enable reordering of multi-way window joins while preserving correctness.
 The validation suite (see `src/test`) includes comprehensive JUnit test cases that demonstrate the effects of reordering for different window join types, and window configurations on completeness and correctness.
-The performance validation was performed on a cluster, using the queries provides on ` src/main` and the scripts available in `scripts&instructions`.
+The performance validation was performed on a cluster, using the queries provided in ` src/main` and the scripts available in `scripts&instructions`.

 ## Key Highlights
 Query Reordering Tests: We test the impact of join reordering on various types of window joins by executing permutations of the original join order, with a focus on preserving query semantics.